chsteinhauer/SMC-0/README.md

 * Train AI algorithm in order to improve its detection rate.
 * Implement algorithm with UI.
 * Implement UI.

+* Test prototype.
+* Test UI of product.
 -->

 **Test**

-* Test prototype.
-* Test UI of product.
-* Test algorithm in use with known occurrences of sound.
-* Test CPU usage of product.
+* Run benchmark tests of the algorithm to test the runtime and memory usage
+* Do usability test on target user participants for feedback

 ## Proposed iterations and evaluations